-Growing up in India I always had Orange pineapple juice, it was called “ Ganga Jamuna”.
-I still get it when I go to india.
-After moving to the states we always had orange pineapple ice cream in our fridge, it was like our vanilla.
+Growing up in India, I loved orange-pineapple juice, it’s “ Ganga Jamuna”.
+I still get it when I go to back.
+And after moving to the states we always had orange-pineapple ice cream in our fridge, it was like our vanilla.
 So naturally I had to make a cake out of these flavors!
-The flavors marry really well together, and it's so light and airy.
+The flavors marry really well together, and it’s so light and airy.
 It’s a cross between pound cake & bundt cake, drizzled with pineapple glaze topped with pineapple flowers!!
 I will link the recipe I used for the pineapple flowers in the notes section.
 I hope you guys like these flavors as much as I do!

 Stay happy, stay hungry!